 “Stick Man is lovely and nice.
 It’s got Santa Claus and baby stick people”.

 Mariella sums up: “Warm characters we want to meet.
 Of course, who 5 and under doesn’t love Santa Claus?”

 Smooths her smart slacks and heads off the Groucho Club.
 “Oh hang on!
-Bathtime?”
+Bath-time?”

-Gives up being the Frostrup.
+Gives up channelling the Frostrup.